Daniel-Aridi/object_detection/README.md

 # object_detection

-Training a pretrained model on new custom objects for detection using TensorFlow
+this script uses a pretrained model that has been further trained on custom images by loading the model and the newly generated wieghts for detecting costum objecs